madrisan/nagios-plugins-linux/README.md

 * -v, --verbose: show details for command-line debugging (Nagios may truncate output)
 * delay is the delay between updates in seconds (default: 1sec)
 * count is the number of updates (default: 2)
+* -h, --help: display this help and exit
+* -V, --version: output version information and exit

 *Examples*